heliosdrm/GRUtils.jl/internals/structure.md

 end
 ```

 The objects of the type `PlotObject` represent what can be considered a "complete" single plot.
-This type is roughly equivalent to the type of the same name defined in `jlgr`, although its structure is quite different.
+This type is defined in [`plotobjects.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/plotobjects.jl), and it roughly equivalent to the type of the same name defined in `jlgr`, although its structure is quite different.
 A plot object contains the following parameters, which are defined in subsequent sections:

 * **`viewport`**: a `Viewport` object, which defines the area covered by the plot and the coordinate axes in the display.
 * **`axes`**: an `Axes` object that defines how to represent the coordinate axes of the space where the plot is contained.